Corian Worktop Cost

 If you want to hire someone to undertake this work, we recommend checking out our 'hiring contractors to fit Corian worktops checklist', the final section in this article.
 We’ll touch more on undertaking this work DIY in the next section.

-However, even before removing an old worktop or structure that is in place where the Corian worktop will go, the electrics and water in your property should be turned off.
-Turning off the water would be especially important if you were to fit your worktop by a sink or hobs.
+However, before removing any structure that is in place where the Corian worktop will go, the electrics and water in your property should be turned off.
+You should always isolate the water supply, which is especially important if you were to fit your worktop near a sink or hob.

 As for the electrics, you’ll want to turn off the power at the mains to ensure you do not suffer electrocution which could be lethal.